74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 you know, how to describe him, the drug overlord, the narco-terrorist, a man who's been glamorized as well as demonized in film books and TV.

-Pablo Escobar, in that conversation, railing to a judge against the hypocrisy, the hypocrisy, David, of the United States and its war on drugs.
+Pablo Escobar in that conversation railing to a judge against the hypocrisy, the hypocrisy, David, of the United States and its war on drugs.

-It's the hunt for Pablo Escobar, which we are going to be exploring in this wild six-part series on really kind of the nexus of the war on drugs and then the world of the CIA, the DEA, the Drug Enforcement Administration, special operations, and how, I mean, in a way, kind of 20 years before the hunt for Osama bin Laden, in a very different context, how do you hunt down somebody that
+It's the hunt for Pablo Escobar, which we are going to be exploring in this wild six-part series on really kind of the nexus of the war on drugs and then the world of the CIA, the DEA, the Drug Enforcement Administration, special operations, and how, I mean, in a way, kind of 20 years before the hunt for Osama bin Laden, in a very different context, how do you hunt down somebody that, you know, doesn't want to be found?

 How do you hunt them down in Colombia in a part of the world that they kind of own?
+And I guess bring them to justice.

 It's going to be a really fascinating exploration of really the actual war inside the war on drugs.

-Because you often think about the war on drugs really as something done by the DEA or by the FBI, but actually the intelligence part of it, which we're going to look at, I think is really interesting.
+Yeah, that's right, because you often think about the war on drugs really as something done by the DEA or by the FBI, but actually the intelligence part of it, which we're going to look at, I think is really interesting.

 And it is like the bin Laden hunt in it.